shadowndacorner/UnityInputSystem/README.md

 # Unity Input System

 This is a custom input system for Unity with runtime rebindable keybindings and a very slick API.
-It currently has support for keyboard/mouse (using Unity's builtin input), Xbox-like gamepads (via SDL_GameController), and Windows.Gaming.Input (for UWP).
+It currently has support for keyboard/mouse (using Unity's builtin input) and Xbox-like gamepads (via SDL_GameController and Windows.Gaming.Input for UWP).

 ## Usage in Unity
 Currently, you can use KeyboardInputComponent, XboxControllerInputComponent, or AnyInputComponent.
 AnyComponent will automatically swap between any supported input method.
 This is very useful for singleplayer games.